Researching keywords is a vital part of SEO; the keywords you choose will be your target.

 Long-tail keyword research

-As stated above, long-tail keywords are longer phrases having low search volume and competition.
-However, it also has lower difficulty, which means you can excel if you specialize in this.
+As stated above, long-tail keywords are longer phrases with low search volume and competition.
+However, it also has lower keyword difficulty, which means you can excel if you specialize in this.

 Fewer people are searching for what they want using long-tail keywords, but if you start implementing those keywords in your content, you can rank on top for those people.
 You may not become mainstream, but you can reach niche markets.

-Since long-tail keywords are specific, it’s easy to target customers using them – you can perfectly capture the user intent.
+Since long-tail keywords are specific, targeting customers using them is easy – you can perfectly capture the user intent.
 A cluster of long-tail keywords added to an article can attract a lot of niche traffic, so it can be a good technique to use for content creation.

 Keywords from SERPs